 Explanation

-What it does: This section determines how a married decedent’s separate property passes when the decedent dies without a will.
+What it does: This section determines how a married decedent’s separate property passes when the decedent dies intestate.

 Key distinctions:

-- Separate personal property and real property are treated differently.
+- Separate personal property and separate real property (land) are treated differently.

 Key concept: This section applies only to separate property.
 Community property is governed by Sec.
 201.003.